-Thrush is an infection of the mouth.
-It usually begins on the tongue and inside of the cheeks, and spread to the roof of the mouth, gums, tonsils, and throat.
+Thrush is an infection inside the mouth.
+It usually begins on the tongue and inside of the cheeks.
+It can spread to the roof of the mouth, gums, tonsils, and throat.

-The goal of treatment is to restore the normal balance of bacteria and yeast in the mouth.
-If any underlying conditions contribute to thrush, they will also be treated.
+The goal of treatment is to restore the normal balance of yeast in the mouth.
+Any underlying causes will also be treated.

 Centers for Disease Control and Prevention